medialab/ANTA/README.md

 No upload button under the include document site
 - Make sure the folder /public/js is writable

-Getting an error like this when uploading a pdf:
-{"status":"ko","action":"upload","token":"oe5gga0imq20g0jl8br7bi67e5","savedTags":{"categories":[],"tags":[]},"error":"bad encoding or file type"}
+Continually getting the error "bad encoding or file type", when uploading PDFs:
-Make sure that you are using a pdf or word document.
-If yes, then you might be missing  pdf2text/pdftotext on your server.
+- You might be be missing pdf2text/pdftotext on your server or the server might be unable to locate the utility.
+A simple way to tell php the path to pdftotext is by e.g. adding the following line in the middel of your public/index.php file: putenv("PATH=" .$_ENV["PATH"]. ':/usr/local/bin');

+Other upload problems
+- Make sure that uploads and all it's subfolders are writable.

 ##external dependencies
 Anta makes use of external text analysis services, like Alchemy Api from Orchestr8 http://www.alchemyapi.com/